GabeScott/standard-works-vault/General Conference/2011 April - Testimony.md

 Ninth, it is good to remember that being too hard on yourself when you make a mistake can be as negative as being too casual when real repentance is needed.

 And tenth, we must always be clear that the Atonement of Christ is fully and continuously operative for each of us when we allow it to be so.
-Then everything else fits into place even when we continue to struggle with certain details, habits, or seemingly missing parts in the mosaic of our faith.
+Then everything else fits into place, even when we continue to struggle with certain details, habits, or seemingly missing parts in the mosaic of our faith.

 I am grateful for the insights, strengths, and testimonies of so many of my exemplary young friends and associates.
 When I am with them, I am strengthened, and when I know that they are with others, I am encouraged with the knowledge of the good that they are doing and the service that they are rendering in behalf of the Master they worship and strive to obey.